 Giroro and Dororo.
 Dororo actually hit on Giroro at the end of Episode 6, they have a semi-serious bit of bonding at the end of Episode 7, and they are noticeably closer friends by Episode 11.
 Then in the Post-Credits to Episode 14, Dororo asks Giroro to marry him.
 And then They Do get married in Episode 15.
 Giroro even says "We've been fucking behind your backs for months!"

-Growing the Beard: Though they don't count it among the series' best, Thorn and Yoshi consider Episode 4 to be the point where everything in terms of writing and voicing started to gel, be it due to the expulsion of previous redundant team members or simply the introduction of Dororo.
+Growing the Beard: Thorn and Yoshi consider Episode 4 to be the point where everything in terms of writing and voicing started to gel, be it due to the expulsion of previous redundant team members or simply the introduction of Dororo.
 Yoshi also didn't pick up as a voice-actor until Episode 4, nor did he enjoy voice acting until then.
+After Episode 18 Yoshi said he considers it a favorite, especially when Dororo shows up.

 Writer Thorn considers Episode 13 to be the series' low-point, and although the episodes after were fine, he thinks Episode 17 was when SFA finally dug back out of it and truly get its spark back.
 This was mainly due to him and Yoshi jumping ahead and planning for 17, and the resulting excitement for such a later episode left them with no ideas or motivation for 13.
 It took them three tries to find an episode they could work with, and the resulting script was dry and unimpressive.
 Yoshi and Travis generally agree that 13 was "kinda bad", whereas all three (and many viewers) agree that 17 was one of the series' best episodes.